Associate Professor in the School of Psychology at University College Dublin.

 MPsychSc Student at University College Dublin

 Mary-Jane holds a BSc in Psychology from Dublin City University and is a Masters in Psychological Science candidate at University College Dublin.
-She has been working as a research assistant with the Helping Kids!
-Lab since September 2022.
-She is currently researching the influence of parents on their children’s prosocial behaviour.
+She worked as a research assistant with the Helping Kids!
+Lab from 2022-2023.
+Her research focused on the influence of parents on their children’s prosocial behaviour.

 Postdoctoral Researcher at University College Dublin